TFMV/pygold/README.md

 ## Features

-Fetch historical gold futures data from Yahoo Finance.
+- Fetch daily gold futures data from Yahoo Finance up to the current date.
-Preprocess the data using MinMaxScaler.
+- Preprocess the data using MinMaxScaler.
-Use a CNN-LSTM hybrid model for predicting future gold prices.
+- Use a CNN-LSTM hybrid model for predicting future gold prices.
-Evaluate the model using a test dataset.
+- Evaluate the model using a test dataset.

 ## Author